Bikers Against Child Abuse: Activities

 Any legal guardian who feels their child may have been abused or may potentially be "frightened by his or her environment" can officially request that B.A.C.A. open a case for their child.
 The organization immediately confirms that local authorities have been contacted and that the abuse has been reported, before meeting with the family in order to determine whether making direct contact with the child would be in their best interest, and whether the situation adheres to the B.A.C.A.
-Mission; one main factor of discretion being that B.A.C.A. does not involve themselves in domestic issues.
+Mission; one factor of discretion being that B.A.C.A. does not involve themselves in domestic issues between guardians.

 If the case is valid according to the B.A.C.A.
-Mission, the organization offers for the child to join as a "Level 1 Intervention".
-Upon accepting a case, two bikers — generally, one male and one female — act as primary contacts with B.A.C.A. for the child and their family and as a general positive presence.
+Mission, the organization offers for the child to join at a "Level 1 Intervention".
+Upon accepting a case, two bikers — generally one male and one female — act as primary contacts from B.A.C.A. for the child and their family, and as a general positive and strong presence to prevent further conflict.
 The two bikers may then perform follow-up visits with the family periodically and notify the organization of any specific needs the child might have.

-If "Level 1" intervention is not sufficient to deter further abuse or harassment, members may establish a temporary presence at the home of the child as a "Level 2" intervention, being visible at times the family might be the most vulnerable to deter further abuse and, if necessary, protect the children and the family from any violence.
+If "Level 1" intervention is not sufficient to deter further abuse or harassment, members may establish a temporary presence at the home of the child as a "Level 2" intervention, being visible at times the family might be the most vulnerable to further abuse and, if necessary, protect the children and the family from violence.

-Any cases referred from other established agencies are subject to review by local legal and child services systems before B.A.C.A. responds with any type of contact.B.A.C.A. is able to receive referrals from Child Protective Services, therapists, clergy, and other organizations if they know of a child who could use B.A.C.A.’s support.
+Any cases referred from other established agencies are subject to review by local legal and child services systems before B.A.C.A. responds with any type of contact.
+B.A.C.A. is able to receive referrals from Child Protective Services, therapists, clergies, and other organizations that know of a child who could use B.A.C.A.’s support.

-Members may attend court proceedings with the children if the court permits, in an effort to assist the child in being less intimidated and frightened, and subsequently giving a more accurate testimony.
+Members may attend court proceedings with the children if the court permits, in an effort to assist the child in being less intimidated and frightened, subsequently giving a more accurate testimony.
 B.A.C.A. may also escort them with errands or to school if they are in fear.
 According to the organization, members can help the child's legal guardians to navigate the child-welfare system and understand how to file different legal documents such as restraining orders and guardianship documents.

 In addition to private events, each chapter of the organization worldwide holds mandatory meetings, which are open to the public, and an annual hundred-mile ride to raise awareness.
 They may also host awareness and fundraising events like poker runs, particularly during April for Child Abuse Awareness Month.
 Some chapters hold balloon release events to commemorate abused and/or deceased children.